Guest Mode in LSCWP v4.0

 A User’s First Visit

-When someone drops by your site, there are a few things LiteSpeed server needs to figure out about the new visitor before it can find an appropriate page in cache, or invoke WordPress to generate one.
-For example, if you are running a multi-lingual site, LiteSpeed might need to determine where the user is located so that it may generate a page in that visitor’s native language.
+When someone drops by your site, there are a few things LiteSpeed server needs to learn about the new visitor.
+For example, if you are running a multi-lingual site, LiteSpeed might need to determine where the user is located.
+This is so that it may generate a page in that visitor’s native language.
 For an ecommerce site, LiteSpeed might need to figure out whether the page should have wholesale or retail pricing.

 Guest Mode allows you to defer any decision-making, and immediately serve a default cached version of the requested page.